willkyu/AutoPoke/README.md

 ![dialogcolor](guide/dialogcolor.png)
 ![txtcolor](guide/txtcolor.png)

-Here, dialogcolor you can only change the first RGB value and leave the second one there.
+Here, *dialogcolor* you can only change the first RGB value and leave the second one there.
+In fact, *bgdeepblue* is similar to *bgdeepgreen* while it's of `FrLg`.

 # Already confirmed be of use in